About The Clinical Programs

 A maximum of 12 credit hours may be gained toward the 88 credits required for graduation.

-SEED provides low-cost legal and business assistance to small and emerging businesses in the local community. -More
+Assist in providing low-cost legal and business assistance to small and emerging businesses in the local community.

-The Trademark Clinic provides law students with the opportunity to assist real-world clients with the filing of trademark applications under the supervision of licensed attorneys.
+Help real-world clients file trademark applications under the supervision of licensed attorneys.

-Work for credit in the offices of local prosecutors, public defenders, nonprofit or civil legal aid organizations.
-Work under the supervision of an attorney Read More
+Earn credit while working under the supervision of an attorney in the offices of local prosecutors, public defenders, nonprofit, or civil legal aid organizations.

-Participate in the only student-supervised project of its kind in Ohio, under the direction of staff attorneys, travel to local county jails.
+Provide general civil and criminal legal information to inmates in local county jails in the only student-supervised project of its kind in Ohio, under the direction of staff attorneys.